 The River Afan begins at the confluence of the River Corrwg and River Gwynfi, near Cymmer.
-It flows down through the Afan Valley and to the ocean at Port Talbot.
-Other tributaries of the Afan include the Pelenna (Tonmawr) and Nant Ffrwdwyllt (translates to wildfire stream).
+It flows down through the Afan Valley and to the ocean at Aberafan (aka Port Talbot).
+Other tributaries of the Afan include the Pelenna (Tonmawr) and Nant Ffrwdwyllt – translates to wild stream (Bryn, Cwm Dyffryn, Goytre).

 Trout & salmon fishing

-Daily coal washing at collieries in the upper Afan Valley turned the water black.
-An abandoned coal mine alongside the Pelenna discharged acid into the river at times of heavy rains, turning the water orange; This eventually found its way to the River Afan.
-These sources of pollution limited the species and size of fish that could survive in the Afan until the pollution was abated.
+Daily coal and equipment washing at collieries in the upper Afan Valley turned the water black in colour.
+An abandoned coal mine alongside the Pelenna discharged pollutants into the river at times of heavy rains, turning the water orange in colour; This highly acidic pollution, eventually found its way to the River Afan, killing all sub-aquatic insects.
+These sources of pollution limited the species and size of fish that could survive in the River Afan until the pollution was abated.

 A proponent of fish-friendly waters

 There are numerous great stretches and pools of the Afan for fishing.
-Some of my favourite, from days gone by, include:
+A few of my favourites from days gone by, some with colorful names, include:

-The stretch above and below Afan Argoed Country Park
+- The stretches above and below Afan Argoed Country Park